magento/devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 will trigger a 404 error and will be passed through to your `passthru` URL.

-The default configuration allows only web, media, and robots.txt files to be accessed from the `/` location, and any file type to be accessed through the `/pub/static` and `/pub/media` locations.
+Our default configuration allows the following:

+*   From the root (`/`) path, only web, media, and `robots.txt` files can be accessed
+*   From the `/pub/static` and `/pub/media` paths, any file can be accessed

 ## `disk` {#cloud-yaml-platform-disk}
 `disk` defines the size of the persistent disk size of the